RubenOAlvarado/designPatterns/creational/prototype/README.md

 ## Description
 Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.

-## Implementation
-In this example, we have a `Prototype` interface that has a `clone` method that returns a `Prototype` object.
-We have two subclasses of `Prototype` interface, `ConcretePrototype1` and `ConcretePrototype2` that implement the `clone` method to return a `ConcretePrototype1` and `ConcretePrototype2` object respectively.

-## When to use
-Use the Prototype pattern when your code shouldn’t depend on the concrete classes of objects that you need to copy.

 ## Benefits
 - You can clone objects without coupling to their concrete classes.
 - You can get rid of repeated initialization code in favor of cloning pre-built prototypes.